phisanti/jetraw_tools/README.md

 1. Make sure you have [Python](https://www.python.org/) installed on your system (version 3.8 or higher).
 2. Install the Jetraw app and add it to the PATH environment as described in the [JetRaw](https://github.com/Jetraw/Jetraw) repository and install the `dpcore` python libraries.
 These are unfortunately not available to install via `pip` but you can find the wheel in the [JetRaw](https://github.com/Jetraw/Jetraw).
-3. Insatll this repository to your local machine using the following command:
+3. Install this repository to your local machine using the following command:

 ```shell
 pip install git+https://github.com/phisanti/jetraw_tools.git